"They will be dancing in the street’s tonight."

 Bill McLaren was a man who represented all that is best about rugby union.

-He was known as “The Voice of Rugby” not just because of the beauty of his tone and the delight of his imaginative phrasing, but because he portrayed our game as we would always wish it to be.
+He was known as “The Voice of Rugby” not just because of the beauty of his tone and the delight of his imaginative phrasing, but because he portrayed the game as we would always wish it to be.

 The Bill McLaren Foundation

-The Foundation was set up in March 2010 to raise funds to support the development of rugby and its values within Scotland and beyond.
+The Foundation was set up in March 2010 to help provide sporting opportunities for young people and promote sporting values within Scotland and beyond.
 It was also established to recognise the contribution Bill McLaren made to rugby through education and the development of an interpretative centre including Bill's extensive archive and his big sheets.

-Your support of the Foundation will serve three purposes :
+Your support of the Foundation will serve three purposes:

-• To develop and promote the sport of rugby union and its values
+To develop and promote the sport of rugby union and its values.

-• To encourage and provide sporting opportunities for young people
+To encourage and provide sporting opportunities for young people.

-• To create an educative centre which will include the Bill McLaren Archive
+To create an educative centre, which will include the Bill McLaren Archive.

 Bill’s Big Sheets